Dear readers of ADxS.org, please forgive the disruption.

 • This is characterized by inhibition of

-• Immunoglobulin IG-G3 antibody
+• Immunoglobulin IG-G3 antibodies

 • Tumor necrosis factor TNF-a,